- Find the right Ice Cream Maker for every occasion

-- How does an ice cream machine work?
+- How does an Ice Cream Machine work?

 Making ice cream yourself is not only great, but also offers you the opportunity to control the ingredients and to adjust the ice cream to your own tastes and preferences.
 Above all, it is important to have the right ice cream machine, so that the desired amount of ice cream can be produced appropriately.
-To make the right choice and to find the best ice cream maker for you, you also need to distinguish between the different ice cream machines.
+To make the right choice and to find the best ice cream maker for you, you also need to distinguish between the different kitchenaid ice cream makers.

-How does an ice cream machine work?
+How does an Ice Cream Machine work?